crowdagger/crowbook/book_example/config.md

 1. you must *not* use quotes around the file names.
-2. the path of these files are relative to the directory where your config file is, *not* to the directory where you are when running `crowbook`.
-E.g. you can run `crowbook books/my_trilogy/first_book/config.book` without being in the book's directory.
+2. the path of these files are relative to the directory where your configuration file is.
+This means you can run `crowbook books/my_trilogy/first_book/config.book` without being in the book's directory.